cozy/cozy-guidelines/README.md

 To name functions, you can use some keywords that everyone will understand, like those ones :

-`updateSomething` : should perform server-side updates
+`fetchSomething` : should access data by making a server side call

 `getSomething` : should access data without making a server side call

-`fetchSomething` : should access data by making a server side call
+`findSomething` : like the get, but with arguments

 `normalizeSomething` : should transform data to conform to a given schema or to make sure that is coherent with other documents

-`harmonizeSomething` : should tweak data a bit to work well with other items
+`saveSomething` : creates or updates a document

+`hasSomething` or `isSomething` : should describe a boolean variable

+`computeSomething` : create something from other elements

+`makeSomething` : create something from scratch

+`doSomethingAndForget` : to convert an async func `doSomething` to a sync one `doSomethingAndForget`

+`ensureSomething` : make sure something {is/has been} done

 # Naming of Queries